-Appendix to the General Rules, paragraph (a)(ii): Country strategic plans and interim country strategic plans funded entirely by a host country where the host country has not requested the Executive Board to approve the plan.
+Appendix to the General Rules, paragraph (a)(ii): Country strategic plans and interim country strategic plans funded entirely by a host country where the host country has not requested the Executive Board to approve the plan

-- 63. As allowed for in the Policy on Country Strategic Plans and the update on the Integrated Road Map presented at the 2017 second regular session of the Board, and further to the approval authority set forth in Financial Regulation 5.1 and Financial Regulation 5.2, the Executive Director may approve a CSP or ICSP funded entirely by the host country should the host country opt not to submit it for approval by the Board. - 64.
+- 57. As allowed for in the Policy on Country Strategic Plans45 and the update on the Integrated Road Map presented at the 2017 second regular session of the Board, 46and further to the approval authority set forth in Financial Regulation 5.1 and Financial Regulation 5.2, the Executive Director may approve a CSP or ICSP funded entirely by the host country should the host country opt not to submit it for approval by the Board. - 58.
 This provision, which recognizes the prerogatives and sovereignty of host countries, does not represent a substantive change from the project-based framework, under which the Executive Director had authority regarding bilateral activities.
-Based on feedback from Member States, management has determined that multilateral funds will not be eligible for allocation to a host-country-funded CSP, ICSP or strategic outcome that has not been approved by the Board. - 65.
+Based on feedback from Member States, management has determined that multilateral funds will not be eligible for allocation to a host-country-funded CSP, ICSP or strategic outcome that has not been approved by the Board. - 59.
 Documents for CSPs and ICSPs funded entirely by host countries that are approved by the Executive Director will be promptly posted on the WFP website.
-As outlined in paragraphs 23 and 24, Member States will also receive a daily email containing a digest notifying them of any changes to CSPs and ICSPs.
-The digest will include the approval or revision of CSPs and ICSPs funded entirely by host countries that have not requested Board approval, and Member States will have an opportunity to comment. - ➤ Appendix to the General Rules, paragraph (b)(i): Revision of any limited emergency operation or emergency-related revision of a CSP, ICSP or T-ICSP, with the joint approval of the FAO Director-General for any increase exceeding USD 50 million. - 66.
-Under this provision, any revision of a limited emergency operation and any emergency-related revision of a CSP, ICSP or transitional ICSP that follows a limited emergency operation will be approved by the Executive Director or approved jointly by the Executive Director and the FAO Director-General when the limited emergency operation or emergency-related component of the CSP, ICSP or transitional ICSP exceeds a budgetary threshold.
-Emergency-related revisions are not treated cumulatively and do not count towards the Board approval threshold for non-emergency-related revisions. - 67.
+As outlined in paragraphs 29 and 30, Member States will also receive an email containing a summary table notifying them of any changes to CSPs and ICSPs, regardless of value.
+The summary table will include the approval or revision of CSPs and ICSPs funded entirely by host countries that have not requested Board approval, and Member States will have an opportunity to comment.

+Appendix to the General Rules, paragraph (b)(i): Revision of any limited emergency operation or emergency-related revision of a CSP, ICSP or T-ICSP, with the joint approval of the FAO Director-General for any increase exceeding USD 50 million

+- 60. Under this provision, any revision of a limited emergency operation and any emergencyrelated revision of a CSP, ICSP or transitional ICSP that follows a limited emergency operation will be approved by the Executive Director or approved jointly by the Executive Director and the FAO Director-General when the limited emergency operation or emergency-related component of the CSP, ICSP or transitional ICSP exceeds a budgetary threshold.
+Emergency-related revisions are not treated cumulatively and do not count towards the Board approval threshold for non-emergency-related revisions. - 61.
 As part of the current Member State review process, emergency-related budget revisions that exceed the lesser of USD 150 million or 25 percent of the overall budget are shared with Member States for comment before approval by the Executive Director and, if required, the FAO Director-General.
-(See paragraphs 82-98 below for a proposal to modify the Member State review process.) - 68.
-All approved revisions that increase CSP or ICSP budgets by USD 7.5 million or more are currently published promptly on WFP's website, and the CSP data portal is updated to include any revisions to Board approved CSPs or ICSPs.
-In addition, revisions of CSPs and ICSPs and corresponding budget increases approved by the Executive Director or by the Executive Director and the FAO Director-General are reported to the Executive Board twice a year. - Appendix to the General Rules, paragraph (b)(iii): Downward revision of any individual strategic outcome of a CSP, ICSP or T-ICSP. - 69.
-Under this provision, approval of budgetary decreases with the exception of the deletion of strategic outcomes, which would be considered a fundamental change and therefore subject to Board approval is fully delegated to the Executive Director.
-This practice encourages managers to review and adjust budgets frequently for better alignment with prevailing costs.
+(See paragraphs 82-85 below for a proposal to modify the Member State review process.) - 62.
+All approved revisions of CSP or ICSP budgets, regardless of value, will be published promptly on WFP's website, and the CSP data portal will be updated to include any revisions to Board-approved CSPs or ICSPs.
+In addition, revisions of CSPs and ICSPs and corresponding budget increases approved by the Executive Director or by the Executive Director and the FAO Director-General are reported to the Executive Board twice a year.

-&lt;sup>41 WFP/EB.2/2016/4-C/1/Rev.1, paragraphs 38 and 39.
+45 WFP/EB.2/2016/4-C/1/Rev.1, paragraphs 38 and 39.

-&lt;sup>42 WFP/EB.2/2016/4-C/1/Rev.1, paragraphs 38 and 39, and WFP/EB.2/2017/4-A/Rev.1, paragraph 85.
+46 WFP/EB.2/2016/4-C/1/Rev.1, paragraphs 38 and 39, and WFP/EB.2/2017/4-A/Rev.1, paragraph 85.